 In addition to his experience as a litigator, negotiator, and general counsel, Grant regularly devotes a significant amount of time to presentations, providing targeted trainings for individual districts and speaking at association conferences.
 He has led compliance trainings on sexual harassment under Title IX for hundreds of administrators throughout Missouri, as well as delivered cross-functional trainings to schools on HR matters including FMLA, ADA, and the FLSA.

-Outside of his work with clients, Grant is an adjunct professor with the

-  School of Law at Washington University and in multiple graduate programs

-  at Maryville University in St. Louis.
-Previously, Grant was an adjunct

-  lecturer at the Seattle University School of Education.
-He serves on

-  multiple non-profit boards in the greater St. Louis area and is a

-  founding member of the Grafton Street Fund, a donor-advised fund

-  committed to supporting innovative nonprofit organizations.
+Outside of his work with clients, Grant is an adjunct professor with the School of Law at Washington University and has been an adjunct lecturer in multiple graduate programs at Maryville University in St. Louis and the Seattle University School of Education.
+He serves on multiple non-profit boards in the greater St. Louis area and is a founding member of the Grafton Street Fund, a donor-advised fund committed to supporting innovative nonprofit organizations.

 Areas of Practice:

 - University of Virginia School of Law, J.D.

 Bar and Court Admissions:

 - Missouri Bar

 - Washington Bar